 If you prefer, you could do an assignment with less or no risk.
-For example, you could interview someone about situations involving the necessity for a power of attorney, etc. There are other options for alternative assignments.
+For example, you could interview someone about a particular issue (e.g., dealing with difficult emotions) and ask the subject to describe what happened in one or more actual cases where this issue arose without describing the entire case.
+There are other options for alternative assignments.
 If you would like to do an alternative assignment, please discuss this with the professor.
-Your points will not be affected by what assignment you do.
+Your grade will not be affected by what assignment you do.

 You will contact the person you want to interview and arrange to conduct the interview in person, by phone, or by video.
-If you need help identifying someone to interview, contact the professor at least two weeks before this assignment is due.
+If you need help identifying someone to interview, contact the professor.